 Holoprosencephaly, once called arhinencephaly, consists of a spectrum of defects or malformations of the brain and face.
 At the most severe end of this spectrum are cases involving serious malformations of the brain, malformations so severe that they are incompatible with life and often cause spontaneous intrauterine death.
 At the other end of the spectrum are individuals with facial defects - which may affect the eyes, nose, and upper lip - and normal or near-normal brain development.
-Seizures and mental retardation may occur.
+Seizures and cognitive impairment and development may occur.

 The most severe of the facial defects (or anomalies) is cyclopia, an abnormality characterized by the development of a single eye, located in the area normally occupied by the root of the nose, and a missing nose or a nose in the form of a proboscis (a tubular appendage) located above the eye.